Is Dubai Safe for Women?

 As a female Dubai expat, I’m far from alone in this sentiment.
 If you ask most women who have made the move to Dubai, you’ll often hear “safety” as the number one perk of living in Dubai.

 Personally, I have never felt nervous taking public transport or taxis solo, walking around or exercising outdoors alone at night, or doing anything at all honestly.
-I’m also not constantly on guard while in crowded places with my purse.
+I’m also not constantly on guard while in crowded places with my purse, camera, or phone.

 In terms of theft, the crime rate is so low that you will see women putting their iPhones or designer handbags on tables in the mall food courts to reserve their tables while they order.
 It’s actually a thing!
 I personally don’t do that, but I do feel comfortable leaving all of my belongings on the beach while I swim and I’ve never had an issue.